VF-DE-CDS/GraphILP-API/docs/source/introduction.rst

 Introduction
 *************

-Many optimisation problems on graphs can be solved by `integer linear programming <https://en.wikipedia.org/wiki/Integer_programming>`_.
+Many optimisation problems on graphs can be solved by `integer linear programming <https://en.wikipedia.org/wiki/Integer_programming>`_ (ILP).
 The following sketch gives an overview of a general approach for translating graph problems to integer linear programs:

 .. image:: graph2ilp.png

+In this documentation, we will consistently use the following notation to describe our linear programs:

+.. list-table:: Notation
+   :widths: 20 80
+   :header-rows: 0

+   * - :math:`x_{v}`
+     - Binary node variables: indicator whether node :math:`v` is part of the solution
+   * - :math:`x_{uv}`
+     - Binary edge variables: indicator whether edge :math:`(u, v)` is part of the solution

+       (depending on the problem, this may encode directed or undirected edges)
+   * - :math:`w_{uv}`
+     - Edge weights: usually from the problem instance, can be any number
+   * - :math:`\ell_v`
+     - Node labels: often used to set up the problem formulation

 GraphILP aims at providing ILP formulations for many graph problems and making them easy to use.
 The general idea is to input a graph, select an optimisation problem, and run an optimiser on it.